jdegand/devchallenges-portfolio/README.md

 - [ ] I can see blogs
 - [ ] I can see projects on different pages

+## Thoughts

+- I used example 2 as my guide.

+- I have resisted creating a portfolio for a while now.
+Portfolios / Personal Websites can become a timesink that you are *never* satified with.

+- I tried using a progress tag and a label for skill bar.
+WAVE tool complains about orphaned label - even when label is linked to id of progress bar.
+Apparently, if a label is used not inside a form, this warning is thrown.

+- I have looked into the Github API and may try another porfolio project that incorporates it.

+- I have put down Python, C# and Ruby for a while and need to revisit them in the future.

+- I looked at some of my past projects and found some dead links etc so I need to do a little maintenance of my repos.

 ## Useful Resources

 - [Steps to replicate a design with only HTML and CSS](https://devchallenges-blogs.web.app/how-to-replicate-design/)